‘RHOBH’ Star Lisa Rinna Slams Lisa Vanderpump In Lengthy Rant, Threatens Legal Action

-Real Housewives of Beverly Hills star Lisa Rinna is slamming her co-star Lisa Vanderpump in a pretty lengthy rant posted to her Instagram Stories account March 7.
+Real Housewives of Beverly Hills star Lisa Rinna slammed her co-star Lisa Vanderpump in a pretty lengthy rant posted to her Instagram Stories account on March 7.
 Per a report from E!
 News, the reality star certainly didn’t hold back and made her feelings very clear on social media this week, even threatening legal action if the Vanderpump Dogs spinoff series moves forward.

-In a long message posted to her account, Rinna referenced the possible spinoff floated by the veteran RHOBH star surrounding her animal shelter and made it pretty clear that if the series does in fact go ahead that she wants to get paid for it.
+In a long message posted to her account, Rinna referenced the possible spinoff floated by the veteran RHOBH star surrounding her animal shelter and made it pretty clear that if the series does, in fact, go ahead that she wants to get paid for it.

 “I’m a hustler.
 I make no bones about that.
 I think you get paid for what you do.
 So my feeling is if we indeed are servicing a spin off we should be paid for it,” the reality star told her followers.